ktogias/angular-datatable/README.md

 * show-search: If true a search box is rendered above the table

 See demo/index.html for an example of directive config attributes

+##Service API

+angular-datatable provides datatableService angular service that provides the following methods:
+* setFields(name, someFields) : Sets the fields array. name is the unique name of this datatable.
+    The someFields is an array of objects of the form
+    ```js
+    {title: string, field: string, sortable: boolean}
+    ```
+* getFields(name) : Returns the fields array. name is the unique name of this datatable.
+* setData(name, someData, $scope, params) : Set the data array.
+    The data array is an array of objects of the type
+    ```js
+    {field1name: data, field2name: data, ...}
+    ```
+    $scope is used for broadcasting a datatable/reloadData event after setting the data params is an object with extra parameters.
+Currently only boolean params.redraw is used for forcing an redraw of the table after setting data.
+* getData(name) : Returns the data array
+* setSort(name, someSort, $scope) : Sets the sorting of the table. someSort object is of the form
+    ```js
+    {index: number, field: a field object(see setFields), order: 'asc'||'desc'}
+    ```
+    A datatable/setSort event is broadcasted to $scope if provided.
+* getSort(name) : Returns the sort object
+* setIdField(name, fieldName) : Set the filed that is used to identify data rows
+* getIdField(name) : Get the id field
+* setSelected(name, index, id, $scope, options) : Set the selected row
+    index: The index of the selected row
+    id: The id of the selected data item (see setIdField)
+    $scope: A datatable/updateSelected event will be broadcasted on this scope
+    options: This object will be passed with the datatable/updateSelected
+* getSelected(name) : Returns the selected data item as an object of the following form
+    ```js
+    {index: number, id: mixed, dataItem: the data item object }
+    ```
+* setDatatableScope(name, scope): Set the datatable scope.
+This is the datatable module scope used for emiting events.
+* getDatatableScope(name) : Returns the datatable scope
+* setSearch(name, asearch, $scope) : Sets the search box contents to the asearch string.
+A datatable/setSearch event is broadcasted on $scope.
+* getSearch(name) : Returns the search string
+* waitForData(name, where) : Used to notify datatable that we are waiting for table data.
+    Used to stop repeating datatable/scrollReachedTop and datatable/scrollReachedBottom events while waiting for data from an asynchronous call. where is 'top' or 'bottom'.
+* getWaitForData(name) : Returns an object of the form:
+    ```js
+    {status: boolean, where: 'top'||'bottom'}
+    ```
+* scrollTop(name) : Scrolls the table at top